63a16d97ea4816a7f854483da5031469/Issues-solution/Android build apk/Android_APP_Privilege_Checking.md

     <uses-permission android:name="android.permission.VIBRATE" />  - 10
     <uses-permission android:name="android.permission.WAKE_LOCK" />  - 11

+>Note: WAKE_LOCK	Allows using PowerManager WakeLocks to keep processor from sleeping or screen from dimming.

 These settings below are about the item 9 in image:  Found these settings in Vmob configuration file:

 On a device boot the app needs to download geo-fences again as they would have been lost when the device was shut down: